AnyMaint/code-reviewer/README.md

 We’re a small startup and love community help!
 Fork it, fix it, PR it—see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 Found a bug?
 Open an issue!

 ## About AnyMaint
-[AnyMaint](https://anymaint.com) builds smart CMMS solutions for industry—web-based, modular, and ML-driven.
-We streamline maintenance for pharma, medical devices, and more.
-This tool’s our open-source start—check out our full platform at anymaint.com!
+[AnyMaint](https://anymaint.com) delivers a web-based CMMS for maintenance management, blending machine learning with modular design to monitor equipment, schedule calibrations, and optimize workflows.
+Tailored for industries like pharmaceuticals and medical devices, we simplify data-driven decisions for production floors.

 ## License
 Licensed under the [BSD 3-Clause License](LICENSE) - see the [LICENSE](LICENSE) file for details.